 The next section of my paper focuses on the heavy representation of the supercrip stereotype in the book.
 The supercrip is a person with a disability who “overcomes” his or her impairment to achieve normality, which can be critically problematic because disability is not something that needs to be overcome.
 In the end of the book, Max succeeds in overcoming his learning disability and becomes a writer, while Kevin, who is incapable of overcoming his disability because of its physical manifestations, dies.
 The fate of both boys enforce the image of the supercrip and the importance placed on overcoming disability.
 In the penultimate section of my paper I discuss how stereotypes and constructions of masculinity are enforced through Max and Kevin’s characters.
 In the same way that he is able to overcome his disability, Max grows into a more traditionally masculine character in the end, while Kevin, who cannot represent a stereotypical man physically, dies before he can grow into a man.
 The final section of my paper deals with the adaptation of Freak the Mighty into a film.
 I discuss what changes were made and what importance those changes have in terms of the representation of disability both within and outside the text.

 Cohen, Courtney, "Becoming a Boy: Disability & Masculinity in Rodman Philbrick’s Freak the Mighty" (2009).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 434.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 License.